isabeen/isabeen/README.md

 # Hi there!
 I'm Sabeen 👋
 I'm an **ISTQB® Certified QA Engineer** based in Munich, Germany with 3 years of industry experience.

 ### 🌱 More about me
-- I'm a Computer Engineer
+- I'm a Computer Engineer passionate about Web Automation
-- I'm currently working with JavaScript and Playwright for Web Automation
+- Currently, I'm working with JavaScript and Playwright for Web Automation
-- Previously, I've worked with Selenium Webdriver with Java
+- In the past, I've worked with Selenium Webdriver with Java
-- I love to ride bikes and be out in nature
-- I enjoy taking pictures
+- Beyond coding, you'll find me exploring nature on my bike and capturing moments through photography

 ### Let's connect! 🤝